A Complete Guide to Data Scientist Career Path

 Senior Director

-The Senior Director, along with all the duties similar to the Director, is also responsible for the relationship with the key stakeholders.
 If you’re in this position, you need to show really strong business acumen and understanding of your competitors and customers.
-Not only that you need to be up-to-date with the latest business and technology trends, but you also create them.
+You need to be up-to-date with the latest business and technology trends, especially in AI, such as generative models, edge deployment, and AI regulation.

-Experience: 10+ years and background in managing teams.
+Experience: 10+ years with a background in managing large cross-functional or multi-disciplinary teams.

 VP

-Being the VP requires you to be even more customer-centric than the Senior Director.
-They often serve as the face of the company not only towards the customers but also other stakeholders such as investors, regulators, etc. This means they need to have highly developed presentation skills and be good at public relations.
+Being the Vice President (VP) requires you to be even more customer-centric than the Senior Director.
+They often serve as the face of the company, not only towards the customers but also other stakeholders such as investors, regulators, etc. This means they need to have highly developed presentation skills and be good at public relations.

 The VPs often have the power to sign agreements and internal decisions.